At Wine Kitz Brantford we make wine making easy, fun and affordable.

 Cellaring time allows all the elements in a wine (fruit, acid, oak, and tannins) to integrate and develop a delicate balance, and optimize the wine’s aging potential.
 Follow these guidelines when aging your wines.

 Constant exposure to light produces chemical reactions in wine that cause it to deteriorate.
-Ultraviolet light has the greatest effect, and white wines and champagnes are the most vulnerable.
+Ultraviolet light has the greatest effects, and white wines and champagnes are the most vulnerable.
 Try to keep the cellar dark when not in use.

 You should always keep it away from odors (paint cans or anything with a strong odor).
 The reason for this is because the taste of your wine can be affected.